LIFETIME DEAL — LIMITED TIME

 So you’re thinking about writing a memoir.

-It’s a way to share your life’s journey and the lessons you picked up along the way—without pretending you’re someone else.
-But let’s be honest: it’s also a little intimidating.
+It’s a fantastic way to share your life’s journey and the lessons you’ve learned along the way.

 Step 1: Choose Your Theme and Key Stories

-Quick reality check: the memoir publishing landscape is competitive.
-Memoir publishing deals dropped from 322 in 2021 to 279 in 2023, so having a clear theme and standout storytelling matters more than ever.
+With memoir publishing deals decreasing from 322 in 2021 to 279 in 2023, making your memoir stand out is more important than ever.

 Step 2: Plan an Engaging Opening

-Some writers also like the immediacy of present tense.
-If that’s your style, here’s a guide on how to write in present tense.
+If that’s something you’re interested in, here’s a helpful guide on how to write in present tense.

 Step 3: Create a Story Outline